Employers value the research, analytical, teamwork and communication skills that are developed by history students throughout their degree

 Search for placements and find out more about work experience and internships.

-Typical employers of history graduates include:
+Employers of history graduates include:

 National and local government and the public services also attract history graduates, particularly the civil service (with some graduates applying to the Civil Service Fast Stream), NHS management, the police and armed services.